Contractor insurance requirements

 Now the premium must be paid within 10 business days after the date the contract was entered or before the work starts (whichever is earlier).
 Note for construction managers the premium must be paid before 10 business days elapse from the day the manager is engaged under the contract or the work starts (whichever is earlier).

-Two premium tables are available for contractors - one for new residence constructions and one for alterations, additions and swimming pools and one for addtional cover.
+Three premium tables are available for contractors - one for new residence construction, one for alterations, additions and swimming pools and one for addtional cover.

 Calculation of premium

 Previously the QBCC premium was calculated based on the contract price, or the value of the work.

 Now the premium is based on the insurable value of the work.

 The term “insurable value” is the amount which represents the reasonable cost of having the work carried out by a licensed contractor on the basis that all materials are to be supplied by the contractor – whether or not the work is carried out on this basis.

 Examples of work that may be included in calculating the insurable value are: relocating, transporting and resiting a residence to another site, scaffolding, transporting labour and materials to the building site and the construction of a residence offsite.

 The standard insurance cover is a maximum of $200,000.
 However, a consumer may increase this cover to $300,000 by paying an additional premium to QBCC.
 Also, coverage for accommodation, removal and storage costs is $5,000 increasing to $10,000 if optional additional cover is obtained.

 In order to be eligible for this additional cover, the standard premium for the work must first be paid by a licensed contractor, and the consumer must then pay the additional premium within 30 days of entering the contract, or prior to the work starting (whichever is earlier).